You Already Know

 It is just uncomfortable.

-And discomfort is easier to negotiate with than responsibility.
+easier to negotiate with than responsibility.

 The Idea

-Most personal development assumes people struggle because they lack tools, clarity, or support.
+Most personal development assumes people need:

 This work begins with a simpler observation.